Wikipedia feels 'targeted' by U.S. NSA, co-founder says

 U.S. lawyers with expertise in national security have called the lawsuit a longshot because of the difficulty of showing harm and because spy agencies are sometimes able to block litigation by citing the need to protect state secrets.

 The case is Wikimedia Foundation, et al, v.
-National Security Agency, et al, U.S. District Court for the District of Maryland, No. 15-662.
+National Security Agency, et al, U.S. District Court for the District of Maryland, No. 15-662 (Editing by David Ingram in New York and Grant McCool)